how to stop being clingy

 And if you are now thinking: “Oh no, I acted needy and desperate now what?!”.
 Then you have come to the right place.

-In this post, I want to share a few simple tips on how to stop being a clingy girlfriend, that will not just improve your romantic relationships, but also your sense of self.
+In this post, I want to share a few simple tips on how to stop being clingy, that will not just improve your romantic relationships, but also your sense of self.

 But before we dive in, let’s first explore what neediness looks like and how it manifests itself in your behavior.

-As mentioned above neediness often shows itself in behaviors that point to a lack of self-esteem and self-confidence.
+As mentioned above clinginess often shows itself in behaviors that point to a lack of self-esteem and self-confidence.

-Some of the signs of clingy behavior include:
+Some of the signs that you are a clingy girlfriend include:

 - You chase after him